 An extension or addition to your house is considered to be permitted development, not requiring an application for planning permission, subject to the following limits and conditions:

 - No more than half the area of land around the "original house"* would be covered by additions or other buildings.

 - No extension forward of the principal elevation or side elevation fronting a highway.

 - No extension to be higher than the highest part of the roof.

-- Single-storey rear extensions must not extend beyond the rear wall of the original house* by more than four metres if a detached house; or more than three metres for any other house.
+- Single-storey rear extensions must not extend beyond the rear wall of the original house* by more than eight metres if a detached house; or more than six metres for any other house.

-Where not in Article 2(3) land* or a Site of Special Scientific Interest, this limit is increased to eight metres if a detached house; or six metres for any other house.
+If the house is in Article 2(3) designated land* or a Site of Special Scientific Interest, this limit is reduced to four metres if a detached house; or three metres for any other house.

-These increased limits are subject to the neighbour consultation scheme.
+These limits are now permanent and subject to the neighbour consultation scheme.
 This requires that the relevant Local Planning Authority is informed of the proposed work via a prior approval application.

 - Maximum height of a single-storey rear extension of four metres.